AACR-AstraZeneca Cancer Research Fellowships

 Biography

-Dr. Salvioni completed her Pharmacy training at the University of Padua, Italy, and her PhD at Paul Sabatier University in Toulouse, France.
-Her PhD research, both in Toulouse and at the University of California Berkeley, as a visiting student, focused on adaptive immunity mechanisms in host-pathogen interactions.
-She is currently a Postdoctoral Researcher at the University Cancer Institute of Toulouse Oncopole and the Cancer Research Center of Toulouse.
+Dr. Salvioni completed her Pharmacy training at the University of Padua, Italy, and her doctoral degree at Paul Sabatier University in Toulouse, France.
+Her doctoral research, both in Toulouse and at the University of California Berkeley, as a visiting student, focused on adaptive immunity mechanisms in host-pathogen interactions.
+She is currently a postdoctoral researcher at the University Cancer Institute of Toulouse Oncopole and the Cancer Research Center of Toulouse.
 She is focused on characterizing the impact of homologous recombination deficiency on T-cell exhaustion in ovarian cancer, laying the groundwork for efficient combination therapies that can help overcome resistance to immunotherapy.

 Acknowledgement of Support